ForgedSengoku/BlocksMCTracker/README.md

----
 # BlocksMC Tracker

 BlocksMC Tracker is an **Electron App** designed to monitor and track **player ban statuses** on BlocksMC in real-time.
-It features a sleek interface and can be easily hosted locally.
-Note that the website version has been discontinued for a simpler setup.
-The project now provides an Electron desktop app for Windows and an APK for Android devices.
+With the latest update, the app now uses **Electron IPC requests** instead of Express/Socket.IO, eliminating port conflicts and reducing unnecessary overhead.
+The user interface has been enhanced to include sound effects (e.g., when a button is pressed) for a more responsive experience.
+Additionally, the app now allows only a single instance to run at a time to conserve RAM and avoid memory leaks.

 > **Important:**
-> - **Mobile Users:** Electron is not supported in Termux.
-For Android devices, download the APK file from [GitHub Releases](https://github.com/ForgedSengoku/BlocksMCTracker/releases) for a simpler, streamlined setup.
-> - **Desktop Users:** This version is available **only for Windows**.
+> - **Desktop Users (Windows):** This update is available **only for Windows**.
 Linux and macOS versions are not provided.
+> - **Mobile Users:** The previous Android APK version is no longer maintained.
+If you need a mobile version, you can build your own solution using the source code.

 ---

 ## Features

 - **Real-Time Ban Monitoring** – Instantly check if a player is banned or unbanned on BlocksMC.
-- **Mobile-Friendly** – For Android users, an APK file is available for easy installation.
+- **IPC-Based Communication** – Fully uses Electron's IPC requests for **faster, more reliable, and conflict-free** performance.
+- **Single Instance Lock** – Prevents multiple instances from opening, reducing RAM usage and avoiding duplicate bot requests.
+- **Sound Effects** – Integrated interactive sounds (e.g., for button presses) to enhance the user experience.
-- **Stylish Interface** – Clean and modern design for a seamless user experience.
+- **Stylish Interface** – Clean and modern design with theme options (Legacy and Pink).
-- **Pink Theme** – A sleek pink-colored UI for a fresh look.
-- **Erase All Player Usernames** – Useful for clearing space when tracking thousands of usernames.
+- **Erase All Player Usernames** – Quickly clear stored usernames.
-- **Lightweight** – Doesn’t require many resources since it’s only a ban checker tool.
+- **Lightweight** – Optimized to use minimal resources since it’s solely a ban checker tool.
-- **Local Hosting** – Defaults to `localhost:3052` for quick setup and testing.
-- **Automatic Updates** – Continuously refreshes player status without manual intervention.
-- **Cookie Storage** – Stores cookies locally for session persistence (no external databases required).
+- **Local Storage** – Uses localStorage to persist session data (no external databases required).
-- **Desktop Version Available (Windows Only)** – An easy-to-install version for Windows users.
+- **Desktop Version Available (Windows Only)** – Easy-to-install version for Windows users.

 ---